Dave’s Easy Homemade Tartar SauceJump to Recipe

 I made a big batch of homemade fish sticks for this post and it was, not surprisingly, amazing.

-As true testament to the deliciousness of this homemade tartar sauce, I fed it to Betsy who downright despises both pickles and capers.
+As a true testament to the deliciousness of this homemade tartar sauce, I fed it to Betsy who downright despises both pickles and capers.

 She ate it and didn’t absolutely hate it.
 Trust me when I say that’s a win!